kamilazdybal/kamilazdybal.github.io/_posts/2024-12-07-useful-research.md

 I did all of those things, and I think the efforts were worthwhile.
 Every once in a while, Ph.D. students from all over the world email me to let me know that our software has been useful to them.

-After my first software publication, it was time to roll my sleeves and produce research papers.
+After my first software publication, it was time to roll up my sleeves and produce research papers.
 At this point, I was already halfway through my Ph.D. program.
-I realized that I can apply the same rules when describing our research ideas and results as I did when coding the Python library.
+I realized that I could apply the same rules when describing our research ideas and results as I had when coding the Python library.
-My advisor, James, helped me a lot on the journey to make our research work useful to the community.
+My advisor, James, helped me a lot on this journey to make our research work useful to the community.
-With each paper we wrote, he prompted me to imagine that another grad student will be reading it.
+With each paper we wrote, he prompted me to imagine that another graduate student would be reading it.
-What information then, would a grad student need and appreciate if they wanted to reproduce our results and learn something new from our research that could fuel their own?
+What information, then, would a graduate student need and appreciate if they wanted to reproduce our results and learn something new from our research that could fuel their own?
-This helped me to write papers with grad students as my main audience in mind.
+This helped me to write papers with graduate students as my main audience in mind.
-I since strive to teach the reader something interesting about our field of research by writing sections that are illustrative and didactic.
+Since then, I've strived to teach the reader something interesting about our area of research by writing sections that are illustrative and didactic.
-I've made it a personal goal for myself to share all the code that can be used to reproduce figures from our papers.
+I've made it a personal goal to share all the code that can be used to reproduce figures from our papers.
-I also make sure to provide all the details on our work, which can easily be outsourced to the supplementary materials, even if the format of the journal does not allow enough space in the manuscript itself.
+I also make sure to provide all the details of our work that can be easily outsourced to the supplementary materials, even when the format of the journal does not allow enough space in the manuscript itself.
-I continue to hear from researchers and students that reading my papers was useful to them, that those papers helped them get familiar with our research discipline, that they applied our methods in their own work.
+I continue to hear from researchers and students that reading my papers has been useful to them, that the papers helped them become familiar with our research discipline, and that they have applied our methods in their own work.

 So what's the upshot of this story?
-Well, I have no illusions that the ideas that I developed in my research so far are useful to humanity.
+Well, I have no illusions that the ideas that I've developed in my research so far are useful to humanity.
-In the end, we, researchers, all make tiny, incremental advances with each paper that we write, adding just one more voice to the vast sea of the ongoing academic discussions.
+In the end, we, researchers, all make tiny, incremental advances with each paper we write, adding just one more voice to the vast sea of the ongoing academic discussions.
 But I sure can shape the outputs of my work in such a way that they invite another academic to build something of their own on top of what I've done.
-Maybe, here and there, I've also found a way to say something inspiring in my academic prose that another researcher really needed to hear in that moment in time.
+Maybe, here and there, I've also found a way to say something inspiring in my academic prose that another researcher really needed to hear at that moment in time.
-And who knows, maybe, if we all advance together that way as researchers, our collective effort, one day, becomes useful to humanity.
+And who knows, maybe, if we all advance together in that way as researchers, our collective effort will one day become useful to humanity.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/on-useful-research.jpg">